mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/eks/quick-start/index.md

 ## Configure EKS prerequisites

-1. Follow the steps in [IAM Policy Configuration](../../aws/iam-policies).
+1. Follow the steps in [IAM Policy Configuration](./iam-policies) - note that these are not the same as the steps for an EC2 based deployment.

 1. Export the AWS region where you want to deploy the EKS cluster: